aquenneville/spring-boot-server-hardware-collector/README.md

 # spring-server-hardware-collector
-Collect the hardware details of machines on lan.
+Collect the hardware details of machines on lan for DSM Synology >= v6

 Features
 ----------------------------------